Why a story plan is important

 Male income and unemployment

-- We hear from the piece that one husband is out of work, and that another doesn’t earn enough to feed the family (and has to be supported by the income from this community venture).
+- We discover from the piece that one husband is out of work, and that another doesn’t earn enough to feed the family (and has to be supported by the income from this community venture).
 Here we could try to find out more about the income of a working man from Matopo who travels to the city, his daily income and his daily costs.
 What is the average wage in the area?

 - We could hear more about the unemployment problem.
 What is the unemployment figure in the area?